jserv/ttt/README.md

 >
 ```

-The palyer "○" wins the game since he placed his marks in a row vertically (B2-B3-B4).
+The player "○" wins the game since he placed his marks in a row vertically (B2-B3-B4).

 ```
  1 |  ×  ×  ○